wishiwashere/DesktopApplication_PenAndPixel/README.md

 ### Notes
 - Internet is required for this application to run
 - A green background is required, in order to "see" yourself in an environment
+- Images that are "saved" can be found in the "Pictures" folder of the Sketch (which is generated the first time an image is saved)